RSS Facebook RSS

 by meditative - January 22nd, 2015.

-Filed under: Insights for Mindful Intelligence, Zen Henry.
+Filed under: Insights for Mindful Intelligence, Simply Insights.

 Attention Deficit Disorder is often associated with children, and typically overlooked with adults.
 Today, we are virtually connected round-the-clock.
 We are working longer hours, more weekends, pressured to produce more with less, overwhelmed with continuous streams of information, and seemingly much less personal time for family, relaxation, and restoration.
 As a result, we have a mind hard-wired for relentless activity- routinely shifting & wandering- impulsive & reactive- unfocused & exhausted.
 We aspire for more time, but what we truly need to better manage is our ATTENTION.